Azalurg/Azalurg/README.md

 <h3> Hi there 👋 </h3>

 I'm into computers since I was 10, but still discovering something new.
-In my free time, I enjoy, marshal arts 🥋, videogames 🎮, bushcraft and hiking 🌲⛺🔥🌳.
+In my free time, I enjoy, martial arts 🥋, videogames 🎮, bushcraft and hiking 🌲⛺🔥🌳.
 My daily routine is listening to music 🎧 and surfing the Internet 🌍 to find something new to learn.

 If you want to see some of my uni projects [check this out](https://github.com/Azalurg-Uni-Projects) 🔍